renatomaia/coutil/doc/manual.md

 It executes _state coroutine_ `co` on a separate system thread, and awaits for its completion or suspension.
 Moreover,
-only [transferable values](#transferable-values) can be passed as arguments or returned from `co`.
+only [transferable values](#transferable-values) can be passed as arguments, yielded, or returned from `co`.

-If the coroutine executing this [await function](#await-function) is explicitly resumed, the execution of `co` continues in the separate thread, and it will not be able to be resumed again until it suspends.
+If the coroutine executing this _await function_ is explicitly resumed, the execution of `co` continues in the separate thread, and it will not be able to be resumed again until it suspends.
 In such case,
-the results of the execution of `co` are discarded.
+the results of this execution of `co` are discarded.

 _State coroutines_ are executed using a limited set of threads that are also used by the underlying system to execute some _await functions_.
 The number of threads is given by environment variable [`UV_THREADPOOL_SIZE`](http://docs.libuv.org/en/v1.x/threadpool.html).
 Therefore,
-_state coroutines_ that execute for too long, might degrade the performance of some _await functions_.
+_state coroutines_ that do not execute briefly, might degrade the performance of some _await functions_.

 For long running tasks,